jrnold/qss-tidy/docs/causality.md

 <img src="causality_files/figure-html/unnamed-chunk-50-1.png" width="70%" style="display: block; margin: auto;" />

 ## Descriptive Statistics for a Single Variable

-To calculate the summary for the variables `wageBefore` and `wageAfter` for just New Jersey:
+To calculate the summary for the variables `wageBefore` and `wageAfter`:

 ```r
 minwage %>%